Skip to main content

 May contain: advertisement, poster, page, and text

-Currently, the District is working with project partners to design an efficient, reliable, and cost-effective facility.
-Construction for the Water Resource Recovery Facility will begin in 2024 with start-up anticipated in 2027.
+Currently, Heritage Ranch CSD is working with project partners to design an efficient, reliable, and cost-effective facility.
+Construction for the Water Resource Recovery Facility is anticipated to begin in 2025 with start-up anticipated in 2027.
 See project timeline below.

 The time for investment is now

-The District continually strives to keep utility affordable rates for its customers.
-However, after several years of negotiating with Water Quality Control Board, making operational changes to the existing plant, and considering project alternatives, a long-term solution is needed to address Heritage Ranch’s infrastructure challenges.
-If the District fails to meet discharge requirements, HRCSD and its customers are subject to costly fines.
+The Heritage Ranch CSD continually strives to keep affordable rates for its customers.
+However, after several years of negotiating with the Central Coast Regional Water Quality Control Board, making operational changes to the existing plant, and considering project alternatives, a long-term solution is needed to address Heritage Ranch’s wastewater treatment requirements.
+If the Heritage Ranch CSD fails to meet those requirements, Heritage Ranch CSD is subject to costly fines.

 The new, state-of-the-art, Water Resource Recovery Facility will meet regulatory requirements, preserve treatment capacity, and provide reliable services for generations to come.
 This critical project requires significant investment from the Heritage Ranch community.
-As a result, customer rates are expected to increase in April 2023.
+As a result, customer rates are expected to increase starting in June 2023.
 The District and its project partners are actively pursuing State and Federal funding to offset project costs and limit impacts on customers.
-Learn more about the rate-setting process below.

 OUR VISION FOR THE FUTURE